Ultimate Burlington Real Estate Investing Guide for 2026

 Buy and Hold

-This investment approach includes buying a property and holding it for a long period of time.
-While a property is being retained, it is usually rented or leased, to boost profit.
+The buy and hold approach requires buying a property and retaining it for a significant period.
+As it is being retained, it is usually rented or leased, to boost profit.

-At a later time, when the value of the property has grown, the real estate investor has the option of selling it if that is to their advantage.
+Later, when the market value of the property has increased, the real estate investor has the option of unloading the asset if that is to their benefit.

 Factors to Consider